Installing NP-View Server

 - Get root privilege with the command

-- Go to the directory in which the NP-Live Linux installer was downloaded and run it with the command
+- Go to the directory in which the NP-View Linux installer was downloaded and run it with the command

-The installer will automatically check if Internet is available and if Docker is installed.
-If Internet isn’t available but Docker is installed, the installation will proceed offline.
-If Internet isn’t available and Docker isn’t installed, the installation will stop and you will have to manually install Docker before continuing.
-Finally, if Internet is available and Docker isn’t installed, the installer will automatically download and install Docker.
+The installer will automatically check if an internet connection is available and if Docker is installed.
+If an internet connection isn’t available but Docker is installed, the installation will proceed offline.
+If an internet connection isn’t available and Docker isn’t installed, the installation will stop and you will have to manually install the latest version of Docker before continuing.
+Finally, if an internet connection is available and Docker isn’t installed, the installer will automatically download and install the latest version of Docker.

 Installing a SSL Certificate

 db folder.
-If using HTTPS, the best practice is to disabled or forwarded HTTP to HTTPS.
+If using HTTPS, the best practice is to disable HTTP or forward HTTP to HTTPS.